Disease/Disorder

 History

-• Adolescents aged 12 to 17 years of age usually present after a postural deformity or “hunchbacked” appearance was noted by patient, parent, or on school screening.
+- Adolescents aged 12 to 17 years of age usually present after a postural deformity or “hunchbacked” appearance was noted by patient, parent, or on school screening.1

-• History of deformity, the progression over time, body image dissatisfaction, restrictive lung disease, hamstring tightness, and in rare cases, neural impairment (numbness, weakness, bowel or bladder issues), as well as family history are obtained.6
+- History of deformity, the progression over time, body image dissatisfaction, restrictive lung disease, hamstring tightness, and in rare cases, neural impairment (numbness, weakness, bowel or bladder issues), as well as family history are obtained.7

-• Pain generally is subacute in the hyperkyphotic region without a clear episode of precipitating trauma.
-The pain is worse after activity and at the end of the day and improves with rest.1,6 It tends to improve with skeletal maturity.
-However, long-term follow-up suggests an increased prevalence of back pain in adulthood.6
+- Pain generally is subacute in the hyperkyphotic region without a clear episode of precipitating trauma.
+The pain is worse after activity and at the end of the day and improves with rest.1,7 It tends to improve with skeletal maturity.
+However, long-term follow-up suggests an increased prevalence of back pain in adulthood.7

 Physical examination

-• Spine range of motion examination, including assessment of rigid kyphosis, lordosis and scoliosis, and overall flexibility.
-Kyphosis can be measured with gravity-dependent inclinometers.7 Adam’s forward bending test helps to differentiate a relatively sharp angulation from postural irregularities.
-Spinal range of motion should be evaluated in all planes of motion at each visit: flexion/extension, right/left lateral bending, and right/left rotation.
-Serial imaging can help with monitoring the degree of progression.
+- Spine range of motion examination, including assessment of rigid kyphosis, lordosis and scoliosis, and overall flexibility.
+Kyphosis can be measured with gravity-dependent inclinometers.8 Adam’s forward bending test helps to differentiate a relatively sharp angulation from postural irregularities.
+Spinal range of motion should be evaluated in all planes of motion at each visit: flexion/extension, right/left lateral bending, and right/left rotation.1 Serial imaging can help with monitoring the degree of progression.1.
 Functional range of motion as well as the degree of deformity should be tracked to help guide the appropriate intervention and prognosis.1

-• In Scheuermann disease, the rigid kyphosis does not flatten with forward bending, extension, or lying supine (in contrast to the curvature of poor posture).1,8 Scoliosis, tight hamstrings, and compensatory cervical or lumbar hyperlordosis may be present.1
+- In Scheuermann disease, the rigid kyphosis does not flatten with forward bending, extension, or lying supine (in contrast to the curvature of poor posture).1,9 Scoliosis, tight hamstrings, and compensatory cervical or lumbar hyperlordosis may be present.1,2

-• Although, neurologic deficits are extremely rare, a thorough neurologic exam should be completed.
+- Although, neurologic deficits are extremely rare, a thorough neurologic exam should be completed.1

 FIM assessments may be helpful in assessing day to day activities of daily living and mobility.
-For example, there are certain patients that may use a wheelchair as a result of cardiopulmonary or mechanical limitations, and serial FIM assessments can document their functional course.
+For example, there are certain patients that may use a wheelchair because of cardiopulmonary or mechanical limitations, and serial FIM assessments can document their functional course.

 Laboratory studies